-The \$0.7 million, or 13%, increase in research and development cash operating costs (see Supplemental Non-GAAP Measures) in the first quarter of 2018 was driven primarily by higher program development and continuation engineering expenses related to research and product development and the ongoing improvement of all of our fuel cell products including the design and development of our next generation fuel cell products, and by higher labour costs in Canada as a result of an approximate 5% higher Canadian dollar, relative to the U.S. dollar, and the resulting negative impact on our Canadian operating cost base.
+The respective \$1.6 million, or 37%, and the \$2.3 million, or 24%, increases in research and development cash operating costs (see Supplemental Non-GAAP Measures) in the second quarter and first half of 2018 were driven primarily by higher program development and continuation engineering expenses related to research and product development and the ongoing improvement of all of our fuel cell products including the design and development of our next generation fuel cell products, and by higher labour costs in Canada as a result of an approximate 4% higher Canadian dollar, relative to the U.S. dollar, and the resulting negative impact on our Canadian operating cost base.
 These cost increases were partially offset by lower costs at Protonex as a result of the Company's rationalization initiatives undertaken in the third and fourth quarters of 2017.

-Government funding recoveries were also lower in 2018 as compared to 2017 due primarily to a decline in government funding recoveries in Denmark by Ballard Power Systems Europe

-A/S. Government research funding and development costs capitalized as fuel cell technology intangible assets are reflected as cost offsets to research and product development expenses, whereas labour and material costs incurred on revenue producing engineering services projects are reallocated from research and product development expenses to cost of goods sold.
+Government funding recoveries were also lower in 2018 as compared to 2017 due primarily to a decline in government funding recoveries in Denmark by Ballard Power Systems Europe A/S. Government research funding, and development costs capitalized as fuel cell technology intangible assets, are reflected as cost offsets to research and product development expenses, whereas labour and material costs incurred on revenue producing engineering services projects are reallocated from research and product development expenses to cost of goods sold.

-Depreciation and amortization expense included in research and product development expense for the three months ended March 31, 2018 was \$0.6 million, consistent with the corresponding period of 2017.
+Depreciation and amortization expense included in research and product development expense for the three and six months ended June 30, 2018 was \$0.6 million and \$1.2 million, respectively, relatively consistent with the corresponding periods of 2017.
 Depreciation and amortization expense relates primarily to amortization expense on our intangible assets and depreciation expense on our research and product development equipment.
 Research and product development depreciation and amortization expense is primarily due to the acquisition of Protonex on October 1, 2015 and the resulting amortization of acquired intangible assets over their estimated useful lives of 15 to 20 years.

-Stock-based compensation expense included in research and product development expense for the three months ended March 31, 2018 was \$0.2 million, consistent with the corresponding period of 2017.
+Stock-based compensation expense included in research and product development expense for the three and six months ended June 30, 2018 was \$0.3 million and \$0.5 million, respectively, relatively consistent with the corresponding periods of 2017.